 - Processing time from National Center for Home Food Preservation.
 Remember to adjust cooking times if you're at altitudes higher than 1000 ft (306 m) above sea level.

-I have never added alum, grape leaves, lime, Pickle Crisp (calcium chloride) or any other crisp enhancing additive to my pickles.
-Some like lime and alum because they’re no longer recommended as safe and others because I couldn’t be bothered – I get great results by just doing the following.
+I have never added alum, grape leaves, oak leaves, lime, Pickle Crisp (calcium chloride) or any other crisp enhancing additive to my pickles.
+Here’s what the National Centre for Home Food Preservation has to say about firming agents:

 It’s also important to note that correct heat processing is not the culprit of soft pickles, so don’t leave out the hot water bath canning!
 It’s the cucumbers you choose and how you manage them that will determine the crispiness of your pickles.